- Cap & Gown Information

 Q: Are tickets required for guest(s) to attend the Rossier Master’s Commencement Ceremony?

-A: Tickets are not required for the USC Rossier Ceremonies.
+A: No, tickets are required for the USC Rossier ceremonies.

 Q: How do I attend commencement if I’m still in class and student teaching?